Access to primary health care

 Chronic disease management

-In general, Indigenous Australians have higher rates of chronic disease than non-Indigenous Australians, and hence, have a higher need for Chronic Disease Management services.
-Rates of Medicare claims for GPMPs and TCAs have increased steadily 2009–10 (Figure 6.3).
-The rate of increase has been higher among Indigenous Australians than among non-Indigenous Australians (annual increase in the age-standardised rate of GPMPs and TCAs were 8.5 and 8.2 per 1,000 for Indigenous Australians, compared with 6.5 and 2.5 per 1,000 for non-Indigenous Australians, respectively).
+In general, First Nations people have higher rates of chronic disease than non-Indigenous Australians, and hence, have a higher need for Chronic Disease Management services.
+Rates of Medicare claims for GPMPs and TCAs increased steadily from 2009–10 to 2017–2018 (Figure 6.4).
+The rate of increase has been higher among First Nations people than among non-Indigenous Australians (annual increase in the age-standardised rate of GPMPs and TCAs were 8.5 and 8.2 per 1,000 for First Nations people, compared with 6.5 and 5.7 per 1,000 for non-Indigenous Australians, respectively).

 For further information, see: